darwaishx/celebrity-recognition/3-whos-who-app/README.md

 # Build Who's Who App

-In this module we will build an end to end solution to recognize mainstream and custom celebrities in images and videos.
+In this module we will build an end to end solution to recognize public figures in images and videos.

 ![](assets/arch.png)